Esports Tournament at Point Park University Makes History for Pittsburgh Friday, May 24, 2019

 - "Point Park partnering with Penguins, Cavs on esport tourney," Pittsburgh Tribune Review, March 27, 2019.

 - "Point Park partners with pro teams for Pittsburgh esports tournament," WPXI-TV, March 27, 2019.

 - "Pittsburgh's first esports event announced: 'Steel City Showdown,'" WTAE-TV, March 26, 2019.

 - "Esports Tournament Coming To Pittsburgh," KDKA-TV, March 26, 2019.

-More About: business management, Pittsburgh Penguins, Pittsburgh Science and Technology Academy, broadcast reporting, Rowland School of Business, Downtown Pittsburgh, sports, arts and entertainment management, Pittsburgh Playhouse, Pittsburgh Playhouse, esports
+More About: Pittsburgh Science and Technology Academy, broadcast reporting, sports communication, Rowland School of Business, Downtown Pittsburgh, sports, arts and entertainment management, Pittsburgh Playhouse, business management, Pittsburgh Penguins, esports